iainhouston/iainhouston.github.io/_posts/2022-04-30-Xdebug_in_Atom.markdown

 So PHPStorm is a proprietary product which developers find invaluable and worth paying the annual subscription for, especially if they are contributing to Drupal on a daily or frequent schedule, but for the occasional Drupal Developer / DevOP who has to dip in on a less frequent basis, PHPStorm can be more than is needed and cost more than is warranted.
 It has every conceivable IDE bell and whistle out of the box plus extensive and excellent help resources.

 But PHPStorm is not easy to set up for Xdebug.
-There are many PHPStorm-specific concepts to grasp when configuring it and so, having dome this several times over the last decade, I am of the opinion that the learning curve for a passable understanding of PHPStorm's execution model and its integrated value-added and layers and mighty IDE facilities is actually more demanding than that of setting up Xdebug from scratch.
+There are many PHPStorm-specific concepts to grasp when configuring it and so, having done this several times over the last decade, I am of the opinion that the learning curve for a passable understanding of PHPStorm's execution model and its integrated value-added and layers and mighty IDE facilities is actually more demanding than that of setting up Xdebug from scratch.
 Unless, of course you can justify this investment in time and money in relation to the scale of the project in which you and your team are engaged.

 Developed by GitHub and contributors, free of charge and a delight to use is Atom, a really first class editor with additional plug in packages that together give me   sufficient and effective functionaity that I need of an IDE.

-# Objectives
+### Objectives

-Providing that Xdebug on the dev server is set up with the correct `php.ini` configuration, Atom can be set up as an Xdebug client really easily so I thought that now I have a working system, I would record what is needed put to together a development setup with the following items notable in my component stack (April 2022)
+Providing that Xdebug on the dev server is set up with the correct `php.ini` configuration, Atom can be set up as an Xdebug client really easily so I thought that now I have a working system, I would record what is needed put to together a development setup with these following items of note in my component stack (May 2022)

-### Server-side
+# Server-side

 *   Drupal 9.3.12